 Start installing your sections of linear drainage channels at the lowest point, which should be where it meets with the underground drainage system.
-If you need to cut down the size of any of your channel drain lengths, you should ensure that cut pieces are installed at the end of the installation, so they are positioned at the furthest and highest point from the drain outlet.
+If you need to cut down the size of any of your channel drain lengths you should ensure that cut pieces are installed at the end of the installation so that they are positioned at the farthest and highest point from the drain outlet.

 It’s recommended that you install sections with the grate in place to ensure they’re properly aligned, and before placing the final section in the trench, fit it with an end cap.

-Once you’re happy that the pieces are correctly joined together, you can seal all of the locating grooves with a silicone sealant, and then connect the channel drain to the underground drainage system.
+Once you’re happy that the pieces are correctly joined together you can seal all of the locating grooves with a silicone sealant, and then connect the channel drain to the 4 inch drainage pipe.

 Stage 3 – Securing Into Place